SnapRestore

 Use of file-based SnapRestore.

-File-based SnapRestore is a more granular snapshot-based restoration process.
-Rather than reverting the state of an entire volume, the state of an individual file or LUN is reverted.
+File-based SnapRestore is a more granular snapshot-based restoration process used with AFF volumes.
+Rather than reverting the state of an entire volume, the state of an individual file, LUN, or namespace is reverted.
 No snapshots need to be deleted, nor does this operation create any dependency on a prior snapshot.
 The file or LUN becomes immediately available in the active volume.

 No data movement is required during a SnapRestore restore of a file or LUN.
-However, some internal metadata updates are required to reflect the fact that the underlying blocks in a file or LUN now exist in both a snapshot and the active volume.
+However, some internal metadata updates are required to reflect the fact that the underlying blocks in restored data now exist in both a snapshot and the active volume.
 There should be no effect on performance, but this process blocks the creation of snapshots until it is complete.
 The processing rate is approximately 5GBps (18TB/hour) based on the total size of the files restored.